ConnorLee2/WeatherApp/README.md

 [made by erikflowers](http://erikflowers.github.io/weather-icons/)

 ## Explanations
 * To use the app, first search for your city in the search bar.
-Then you can swap between the current forecast view and the weekly forecast view.
+Then, you can swap between the current forecast view and the weekly forecast view.
 * AppController.java is in its own directory "app".
 * Forecast.java, List.java, Main.java, Weather.java, WeeklyForecast.java are stored in "forecast" folder.